Chargebackhit API Reference

 Array of objects

-All information about the Merchant Identification (MID).
+Contains all details related to the Merchant Identification (MID).

 object